 Now the car is with you, the next step is to get it road worthy so you can start enjoying it!
 This could be anything from a day of effort to several years depending on how good/bad the car is!

 Don’t compromise on the fundamentals.
 A flashy stereo and new floor mats can be added later – make sure the brakes are checked and changed as a first port of call.

-Once the car is up to MOT standard, you will need to ensure that you fit Euro specification headlamps (the US lights dip to the right and would dazzle oncoming drivers) – and you need to fit a rear fog light (or modify the wiring in the existing cluster).
+To get the car up to MOT standard, you will need to ensure that you fit Euro specification headlamps (the US lights dip to the right and would dazzle oncoming drivers) – and you need to fit a rear fog light (or modify the wiring in the existing cluster).
+Theses cars are remarkably simple to modify to UK spec and the owners club can help with supplying the information on how to do this and what parts to use.
 As a 25+ year old car, VOSA will not explicitly test emissions – which is good, but make sure your tyres, brakes, handbrake and particularly your suspension/steering bushings and ball joints are up to scratch – these are the most common failures we see.

-Once you have your MOT and your insurance certificate, you need to contact the DVLA to send you form V55/5 – which you complete and send to your local DVLA office (not Swansea) along with a £50 first registration fee and £180 for your first tax disk.
+Once you have your MOT and your insurance certificate, you need to contact the DVLA to send you form V55/5 – which you complete and send to the DVLA office along with a £55 first registration fee and £270 for your first tax disk.